clarkedavida/Computational-Methods-for-Hot-Nuclear-Matter/README.md

 In the [projects space](https://github.com/clarkedavida/Computational-Methods-for-Hot-Nuclear-Matter/projects?query=is%3Aopen), we will list the tasks that need to be done, claim them, and mark them as they are completed.

+## The notes

+I went into the course assuming the students had already taken calculus and enough physics to know about kinetic and potential energy, forces, and vectors.
+Lattice QCD requires a lot of technial knowledge that a first-year undergrad won't typically be exposed to.
+These notes are my first attempt to fill that gap.

+You can find them in the `simulatingReality` folder.
+These notes were written in LaTeX.
+You can look into the `0_simulat.tex` files to see what packages this uses, but I think if you install `texlive-full`, you should have all the packages you need.

+Assuming you are using some flavor of Linux or MacOS this compiles with `./makelatex`.
+If you encounter issues with this, try `./makelatexDebug`.
+If you have already compiled once with `./makelatex` or `./makelatexDebug`, you can compile with `./makelatexFast`.
+Feel free to make an [issue](https://github.com/clarkedavida/Computational-Methods-for-Hot-Nuclear-Matter/issues) if you have any problems.

+In case you are on Windows, or if you have too much trouble compiling, I also included an already compiled pdf of the the notes in `simulatingReality/0_simulat.pdf`.
+Again, feel free to email me or open up an issue if you find mistakes or have suggestions for improvements.